‘Big Beautiful Bill’ Update: What Is it & Did it Pass?

-Donald Trump and fellow Republicans are trying to get his large tax and spending bill — which he’s called the “big, beautiful bill” — passed by the 4th of July.
-Now that the Senate has released its updated version of the proposal, supporters around the United States are curious when, and if, the bill will pass.
+Donald Trump and fellow Republicans are trying to get his large tax and spending bill — which he’s called the “big, beautiful bill” — officially passed by the 4th of July.
+Now that the Senate has approved the proposal, supporters around the United States are curious when, and if, the bill will pass.

 Below, get an update on Trump’s “big, beautiful bill.”